hashicorp/waypoint/telemetry/README.md

 ### Docker-Compose
-This directory contains a docker compose file to bring up OpenCensus infrastructure for consuming and forwarding metrics (an agent and a collector), a Jeager all-in-one container for viewing trace data, and a datadog agent for forwarding traced to DataDog.
-If you wish to use the DataDog exporter, you'll need to supply a `DD_API_KEY` environment variable to the docker compose, like so:
+This directory contains a docker compose file to bring up OpenCensus infrastructure for consuming and forwarding metrics (an agent and a collector), a Jeager all-in-one container for viewing trace data, and a Datadog agent for forwarding traced to Datadog.
+If you wish to use the Datadog exporter, you'll need to supply a `DD_API_KEY` environment variable to the docker compose, like so:

 ```
 DD_API_KEY=<redacted> docker-compose up
 ```

-If you do not provide a DD_API_KEY, the datadog agent will fail to start, but the rest of the infrastructure will function correctly.
+If you do not provide a DD_API_KEY, the Datadog agent will fail to start, but the rest of the infrastructure will function correctly.

 ### Waypoint Server -> Jeager example